jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-08-20-plutarch-checkpoint.md

 ---
 layout: post
-title: "*On Listening to Lectures*"
+title: "On Listening to Lectures"
 categories: quotations
 ---